clegaspi/hypercube-sampler/README.md

 direction is selected.
 Once a valid direction and step size is found, the algorithm steps to the new point and process is repeated.

-Currently, the algorithm only searches for valid step sizes such that it does not step over any region along the selected direction that violates the constraints.
-This algorithm could be improved by considering step sizes which may step over those regions and consider all valid locations along that direction within the unit hypercube.

 The implementation was created to be conscious of memory.
 The sampler can be iterated so that points are generated on the fly instead of being stored.
 However, the `sample(n)` function does return a list with `n` points for convenience.

+Additionally, if the constraint file does not supply a valid point within the feasible region, the sampler will attempt to find a valid point automatically.

+Currently, the algorithm only searches for valid step sizes such that it does not step over any region along the selected direction that violates the constraints.
+This algorithm could be improved by considering step sizes which may step over those regions and consider all valid locations along that direction within the unit hypercube.

 ### Installation
 - Clone repository